 While the pipeline is planned to be in service by 2023, the project is still facing a number of hurdles.
 In early July the U.S. Supreme Court chose not to overturn the decision of a lower court that blocked a key permit for Keystone XL, delaying construction.

-O’Regan has said the federal government is “intent on getting it done” and pointed to a strong relationship with U.S. Secretary of Energy Dan Brouillette.
+Natural Resources Minister O’Regan has said the federal government is “intent on getting it done.”

-At the same time, Joe Biden, the presumptive Democratic nominee, has promised to overturn Keystone XL’s approval if he is elected U.S. president this November.
+At the same time, U.S. president-elect Joe Biden has promised to overturn Keystone XL’s approval.

-Alberta, meanwhile, has bet more than a billion dollars on the project moving forward.
+Alberta, meanwhile, bet $1.5 billion dollars on the project moving forward.
 Earlier this year, Premier Jason Kenney’s United Conservative Party government announced a $1.5 billion investment in TC Energy through stocks, as well as a $6 billion loan guarantee in 2021 to help complete the pipeline.

 Enbridge’s Line 3 pipeline